 - Purchasing and contributing Condo nodes to the cluster.
 This option is open to any campus PI, and provides ongoing, priority access to you and your research affiliates who are members of the Condo.
 For details, please see Condo Cluster Service.

 - Requesting an Instructional Computing Allowance (ICA), which provides a block of no-cost computing time for an instructor and students in a course.
 For details, including the use of the MyBRC User Portal to request and manage a new ICA, please see Instructional Computing Allowance.
 To request the renewal of an existing ICA, please fill out the ICA request form.

 If you'd like to further discuss any of these options in more detail, or if you have any other questions, you're invited to contact us at email@example.com.

 This training video also provides an overview of your options for accessing Savio:

-Once the User Access Agreement Form has been submitted and the new BRC user account has been set up on the Savio cluster, the new user will receive an email shortly thereafter confirming this and pointing them to instructions on how they can access their new BRC user account.
+Once a new BRC user account has been set up, the new user will receive an email shortly thereafter confirming this and pointing them to instructions on how they can access their new BRC user account, also described below.

 Please see the Logging In page for details regarding access to BRC user accounts.
 For security reasons, all access is via One-Time Passwords (OTPs), to reduce the risk of a compromise from stolen user credentials.

-The PI for the project is ultimately responsible for notifying Berkeley Research Computing when user accounts should be closed, and to specify the disposition of a user's software, files, and data.
+The PI for the project is ultimately responsible for notifying Berkeley Research Computing when a user's access to a project should be terminated.
+If a user does not have access to any other projects, their user account will be closed.
+In that case, the PI can specify the disposition of a user's software, files, and data.